Just picture it.

 Oh, grandma.
-I am not getting off this ship unless they are is a medical emergency or they drag me out.
+I am not getting off this ship unless there is a medical emergency, or they drag me out.
 I didn’t sign fifteen forms and planned six months for nothing.

 Of course, I understand that I’m sounding like a madwoman.
 Months of dreaming about a piece of metal that carries tons of other metal?
 A piece of machinery where dozens of people work on for months on end, away from their families?

 Having read somewhere that seafaring is the second most dangerous job on the planet, a fact that I did not broadcast to my family, friends and all those worrying about my safety, I was surprisingly unconcerned with safety issues.

 What I was worried about was getting on the ship to start with.

 The pickup was arranged beforehand.
 A lovely driver arrived promptly at my hotel’s entrance and I stumbled out, balancing two suitcases and trying to contain nerves that were half due to excitement and half to excessive nicotine intake.

 It was a stunning day.
 The clouds that had been hanging out had disappeared and the humid hot days that Singapore is so known for were manifesting.
 The twenty-minute ride to the port felt interminable.
 My thoughts preoccupied with whether or not I would get to actually get on the ship.
 In my bag were two sets of printed forms, medical certificates, payment confirmations, passports, vaccination records and anything else I thought would be needed.
 Ready, set, go!